Goodnight77/Deep-fake-Forensics-Challenge/README.md

 To replicate the outcomes of the research paper, follow the instructions in the `` directory.
 This includes training deep learning models on the provided dataset and evaluating them using the designated test set.

-## Getting Started

-Follow these steps to get started with the project:

 1. Clone the repository: `git clone https://github.com/Goodnight77/Deep-fake-Forensics-Challenge`
 2. Navigate to the relevant directories for each challenge.